BetterThanTomorrow/joyride/doc/api.md

 ## Possibly coming additions

 We want to add `clojure.test` and `clojure.pprint` as well in the near future.
 How near/if depends on things like how much time we can spend on it, and how easy/hard it will be to port this over from [nbb](https://github.com/babashka/nbb).

+## Extension API

+When the Joyride extension has activated it has the following API:

+* `startNReplServer [project-root-path]`
+   * Returns a promise resolving to the port where the nREPL server started
+   * `project-root-path` is optional, defaulting to `vscode/workspace.rootPath`